OpusCapita/fsm-workflow/core/README.md

 #### Guard (conditions)

 Guards are used to protect transitions.
 Guard works as 'if' condition.
 Technically guard is defined the same way like as action, it is a function.
 The difference is that it should always return boolean value (true or false).
+Condition(function) result could be inverted if its property _negate_ is set to true.

 Note: similar to [Spring State Machine Guards](http://docs.spring.io/spring-statemachine/docs/current/reference/htmlsingle/#configuring-guards)